Trade/other name(s): Revlimid (formerly Revimid), CC-5013

 Do not get any immunizations (vaccines), either during or after treatment with this drug, without your doctor’s OK.
 This drug may affect your immune system, which could make vaccinations ineffective, or could even lead to serious infections.
 Try to avoid contact with people who have recently received a live virus vaccine, such as the oral polio vaccine or smallpox vaccine.
 Check with your doctor about this.

 Do not donate blood or sperm while taking this drug and for 4 weeks after stopping it, as this drug may still be in your system and could enter these body fluids.
+During and for a month after treatment, men should use condoms when having sex with a partner who might get pregnant.

 Possible side effects